nguybao/Whonix-build/README.md

 Using debuild to generate signed packages
 =========================================

+The folder has to be renamed to package name.

+    whonix-gateway-1.0.0

-Instead of running fakeroot run debuild with you generated user id.
+Instead of running fakeroot run debuild with your generated user id.

     debuild -k 'Bao Nguyen <nguybao@yahoo.com>'